 Fortunately for us, Jesus Christ came to destroy the works of the devil.
 As the time of His arrest and crucifixion drew near, Jesus said, “Now is the time for judgment on this world; now the prince of this world will be driven out” (John 12:31).
 On the cross Jesus accomplished many amazing things.
 He took the penalty for our sins and gave us His righteousness.
 Therefore, the devil has no power over the eternal destiny of believers in Christ.
 It isn’t that the devil can’t tempt a Christian to sin—and succeed sometimes—it’s that Jesus’ death bore all the wrath of God against that sin, and God doesn’t hold the sin against the Christian (Romans 8:1).

 Not only did Jesus’ death destroy the works of the devil in relation to our eternal destiny, but it provided for our personal sanctification.
 Believers have the gift of the Holy Spirit who indwells them and leads them into Christlikeness.
 The Spirit seals those who believe in Christ, and the devil cannot remove them from His promises (Ephesians 4:30).

 In His goodness, the Lord has also given us spiritual weaponry to do battle with the devil (Ephesians 6:10–18).
 The devil might bring on us a lot of things, but, if we keep ourselves suited up in God’s armor, the battle will be much easier.
 We must understand our enemy and recognize when he is approaching: “We are not unaware of his schemes” (2 Corinthians 2:11).
-More importantly, we must know where our strength and defense lie and trust the Commander of the Army of the Lord (Joshua 5:14), the only one who can truly destroy the works of the devil.
+More importantly, we must know where our strength and defense lie and trust “the perfecter of faith” (Hebrews 12:2), the only one who can truly destroy the works of the devil.